jphaugla/redisEnterpriseVault/README.md

 kubectl exec vault-0 -- vault login $CLUSTER_ROOT_TOKEN
 ```
 #### Download the plugin file
-Make sure you grab the correct file-many similarily named files
+Make sure you grab the correct file-many similarly named files
 * download vault-plugin-database-redis-enterprise_0.1.3_linux_amd64
 https://github.com/RedisLabs/vault-plugin-database-redis-enterprise/releases
 * need to change the permissions, copy the file to the vault container, and pull the shasum for used later